Literary-Insights/blog/src/content/blog/Dignity in a Digital Age_ Making Tech Work for All of Us - Ro Khanna.txt-1.md

 The excerpt contrasts the tremendous economic progress globally with the lack of inclusive growth in many American communities.
 It suggests this is related to the concentration of tech innovation and opportunities in a few places like Silicon Valley.
 The author argues this unequal geography of tech innovation has left many places and people behind.

- Based on the context provided, here is a summary of the key points:
+ Based on the context provided,

 - Eastern Kentucky has been hard hit by the decline of coal mining and manufacturing jobs, with the region losing thousands of jobs.